budescode/django-rest-allauth/README.md

 ### getuser
 This is to get user details, it returns an object with the user details
+Method: GET
 Authorization: Token

+### resetpasswordcode
+This will generate a code for the user and send back as response,  the code can be sent to the user's email or sms, the next end point will be to accept the code and email
+Method: POST
+Authorization: AllowAny
+fields:
+{
+"email": "",
+"resetcode": ""
+}

+### resetpassword
+This will accept the code, email and password, if it's correct, the password will be changed
+Method: POST
+Authorization: AllowAny
+fields:
+{
+"email": "",
+"resetcode": "",
+"password": ""
+}
 ### authenticatesocialuser

 To authenticate a user with social media (facebook and google)
+Method: POST
+Authorization: AllowAny
 fields:
 {
     "provider": '',